cgaebel/NewLang/README.markdown

 initialization is not wanted, there will be a keyword to prevent initialization.

-Calling conventions will be undefined from function to function; the compiler/optimizer may choose.
-This can be overriden if necessary.
+Calling conventions will be undefined by default.
+This ensures the optimizer gets the best possible angle of attack on your code.

 There is a "pure" keyword.
 If a function is pure and unannotated, emit a diagnostic.
 If a function is annotated pure and is not, terminate compilation.